Minnesota Vikings vs. Chicago Bears NFL Week 18 Odds, Plays and Insights for January 9, 2022

 Over/under insights

-- Minnesota has combined with its opponents to put up more than 44 points in 12 of 16 games this season.
+- Minnesota and its opponents have gone over the current 44-point total in 12 of 16 games this season.

 - This contest's over/under is 5.1 points fewer than the 49.1 these two squads combine to give up per game in 2021.

-- The Vikings and their opponents have scored an average of 48.7 points per game in 2021, 4.7 more than Sunday's total.
+- Vikings games this season feature an average total of 48.7 points, a number 4.7 points higher than Sunday's over/under.

-- The 44 over/under in this game is 1.0 point above the 43.0 average total in Bears games this season.
+- The 43.0 PPG average total in Bears games this season is 1.0 point fewer than this game's over/under.

 Vikings stats and trends

+- In Minnesota's 16 games this season, it has eight wins against the spread.

-- The Vikings have been favored by 5.5 points or more three times this season and covered the spread in one of them.
+- The Vikings have been favored by 4 points or more four times this season and covered the spread in one of them.

 - Minnesota's games this year have gone over the total in 10 out of 16 opportunities (62.5%).

-- The Vikings rack up 24.6 points per game, comparable to the 23.5 per contest the Bears allow.

-- Minnesota is 7-3 against the spread and 5-5 overall in games when it scores more than 23.5 points.
+- When Minnesota scores more than 23.5 points, it is 7-3 against the spread and 5-5 overall.

-- When Minnesota picks up over 315.6 yards, the team is 7-5 against the spread and 6-6 overall.
+- Minnesota is 7-5 against the spread and 6-6 overall when the team picks up over 315.6 yards.

 - The Vikings have turned the ball over 13 times this season, three fewer than the Bears have forced (16).